St Ives Surf SchoolSt Ives Surf School has been teaching people, from all over the world, to love surfing since 1977!

 Whether you’re a confident surfer, looking to learn a little more about the waves in St Ives, or a complete beginner, St Ives Surf School is sure to help you get the best out of your time by the sea.

-The Surf School not only caters for all abilities, but all occasions too.
-Providing a brilliant day out for families, stag and hen do’s, birthday parties and team building activities.
+The Surf School not only caters to all abilities but all occasions too.
+Providing a brilliant day out for families, stag and hen do’s, birthday parties, and team-building activities.
 If you’re planning on going solo for your surf, their private lessons are an excellent way to kickstart your own surfing journey, or to fine tune and expand your skills.
 No matter the reason for your visit, you’re sure to have a fun and safe time (especially when trying to stand up!).

 Porthmeor Beach’s idyllic location is the perfect addition to your surf lessons.
 As a constant winner of the Blue Flag award, the beach and surf school have all the facilities you need to enjoy and relax on your day out.
 There is onsite secure changing (no need to try and wiggle around with your towel), male/female toilets, male/female showers, and a selection of three cafes, right on the beach, to enjoy a warm-up hot chocolate or celebratory beer.